Dominion Energy, Inc. (NYSE:D) Shares Sold by New York State Teachers Retirement System

-New York State Teachers Retirement System reduced its holdings in Dominion Energy, Inc. (NYSE:D – Free Report) by 0.1% in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 830,334 shares of the utilities provider’s stock after selling 1,016 shares during the quarter.
-New York State Teachers Retirement System owned approximately 0.10% of Dominion Energy worth $46,424,000 as of its most recent filing with the Securities and Exchange Commission.
+New York State Teachers Retirement System reduced its position in shares of Dominion Energy, Inc. (NYSE:D – Free Report) by 0.1% in the first quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 830,334 shares of the utilities provider’s stock after selling 1,016 shares during the quarter.
+New York State Teachers Retirement System owned about 0.10% of Dominion Energy worth $46,424,000 as of its most recent SEC filing.

-Several other large investors have also recently added to or reduced their stakes in the business.
-AIA Group Ltd grew its position in Dominion Energy by 159.2% during the fourth quarter.
-AIA Group Ltd now owns 6,916 shares of the utilities provider’s stock valued at $424,000 after acquiring an additional 4,248 shares during the period.
-Two Sigma Investments LP acquired a new stake in Dominion Energy during the 4th quarter worth approximately $39,943,000.
-Resources Investment Advisors LLC. raised its holdings in Dominion Energy by 10.2% in the fourth quarter.
-Resources Investment Advisors LLC. now owns 5,563 shares of the utilities provider’s stock valued at $341,000 after buying an additional 515 shares during the period.
-Investment Management of Virginia LLC lifted its position in Dominion Energy by 18.9% during the first quarter.
-Investment Management of Virginia LLC now owns 9,882 shares of the utilities provider’s stock valued at $553,000 after buying an additional 1,573 shares in the last quarter.
-Finally, Mutual Advisors LLC grew its stake in Dominion Energy by 182.0% during the fourth quarter.
-Mutual Advisors LLC now owns 25,324 shares of the utilities provider’s stock worth $1,553,000 after buying an additional 16,343 shares during the period.
-69.58% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds also recently modified their holdings of D. Moneta Group Investment Advisors LLC lifted its position in Dominion Energy by 93,554.0% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 9,865,509 shares of the utilities provider’s stock worth $604,953,000 after buying an additional 9,854,975 shares in the last quarter.
+Norges Bank purchased a new stake in shares of Dominion Energy during the fourth quarter worth $332,276,000.
+Point72 Asset Management L.P. boosted its position in Dominion Energy by 197.1% during the fourth quarter.
+Point72 Asset Management L.P. now owns 3,807,950 shares of the utilities provider’s stock valued at $233,503,000 after purchasing an additional 2,526,350 shares during the last quarter.
+Bank of Montreal Can grew its stake in Dominion Energy by 321.0% in the fourth quarter.
+Bank of Montreal Can now owns 2,101,849 shares of the utilities provider’s stock valued at $129,642,000 after purchasing an additional 1,602,582 shares in the last quarter.
+Finally, Van ECK Associates Corp increased its position in Dominion Energy by 646.7% in the 4th quarter.
+Van ECK Associates Corp now owns 1,765,425 shares of the utilities provider’s stock worth $108,256,000 after purchasing an additional 1,529,000 shares during the last quarter.
+69.58% of the stock is currently owned by institutional investors and hedge funds.

 Dominion Energy Trading Down 0.8 %

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, June 20th.
-Investors of record on Friday, June 2nd were paid a dividend of $0.6675 per share.
-This represents a $2.67 annualized dividend and a yield of 5.07%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, June 20th.
+Investors of record on Friday, June 2nd were issued a dividend of $0.6675 per share.
 The ex-dividend date of this dividend was Thursday, June 1st.
-Dominion Energy’s dividend payout ratio (DPR) is presently 186.71%.
+This represents a $2.67 dividend on an annualized basis and a dividend yield of 5.07%.
+Dominion Energy’s payout ratio is 186.71%.

 Analysts Set New Price Targets

-D has been the topic of several recent research reports.
-Wells Fargo & Company reduced their target price on shares of Dominion Energy from $61.00 to $55.00 in a report on Monday, July 3rd.
-The Goldman Sachs Group started coverage on Dominion Energy in a research report on Wednesday, June 7th.
+D has been the topic of a number of recent research reports.
+Wells Fargo & Company cut their price target on shares of Dominion Energy from $61.00 to $55.00 in a report on Monday, July 3rd.
+JPMorgan Chase & Co. cut their target price on Dominion Energy from $63.00 to $55.00 in a report on Friday, June 9th.
+BMO Capital Markets decreased their price target on Dominion Energy from $59.00 to $58.00 in a research note on Tuesday, July 11th.
+StockNews.com raised Dominion Energy from a “sell” rating to a “hold” rating in a research note on Saturday, May 20th.
+Finally, The Goldman Sachs Group started coverage on Dominion Energy in a report on Wednesday, June 7th.
 They issued a “neutral” rating for the company.
-StockNews.com upgraded Dominion Energy from a “sell” rating to a “hold” rating in a research note on Saturday, May 20th.
-JPMorgan Chase & Co. reduced their price target on Dominion Energy from $63.00 to $55.00 in a research report on Friday, June 9th.
-Finally, Bank of America lowered their price objective on shares of Dominion Energy from $54.00 to $52.00 in a research report on Tuesday, May 16th.
-One research analyst has rated the stock with a sell rating, twelve have issued a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Dominion Energy currently has a consensus rating of “Hold” and an average target price of $61.00.
+One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and two have assigned a buy rating to the company.
+According to MarketBeat, the company has an average rating of “Hold” and a consensus price target of $61.00.

 Dominion Energy, Inc produces and distributes energy in the United States.
 It operates through four segments: Dominion Energy Virginia, Gas Distribution, Dominion Energy South Carolina, and Contracted Assets.
 The Dominion Energy Virginia segment generates, transmits, and distributes regulated electricity to approximately 2.7 million residential, commercial, industrial, and governmental customers in Virginia and North Carolina.